 Water breaks.
 Turn off the water supply to prevent leaks and floods.
-Get onboard with Frontpoint’s smart leak detection system to be alerted when water trouble surfaces.
+Get onboard with a Flood Detector to be alerted when water trouble surfaces.

 Turn off appliances.
 Don’t leave the house with the washer, dryer or dishwasher running.
 This insures they actually shut off at the end of a cycle.

 Making sure the smallest details are handled can have a big effect on your vacation.
 For example, charging all your devices before your trip is a definite stress reliever.
 But, sometimes going old school is actually the best backup.

 No service.
 Write down important addresses and phone numbers in case your phone or GPS loses service.

 Copies.
 Make photocopies of your ID, passport and other important documents.
 This allows you to use the copies rather than taking a chance on losing the originals.
 Or they’ll serve as backup, if you actually do lose the originals.

 Travel insurance.
 Be sure to contact your American Family Insurance agent before leaving to make sure your insurance is up to date, and learn what’s all covered during your travel.
 For example, personal items may be covered under homeowners or renter’s insurance, but only up to a certain limit.
 So, consider picking up our travel insurance for a worry-free getaway.
 From global medical insurance coverage to customizable trip cancellation policies, we’ve got you covered — whether you’re traveling across the country or across the world.